patojoke/get5/Developers-information.md

 Development is performed on linux.
-I currently run Ubuntu 18.04 (earlier 14.04 and 16.04) but you should be all right with most mainstream distros (also used Linux Minth 19 Cinnamon).
+You should be all right with most mainstream distros.

+Ubuntu/Minth:

 First make sure some basic tools are installed:

 `sudo apt install git make`

+Manjaro:

+`sudo pacman -Syu unzip`

 Then clone the repo: